glegoux/map-reduce-java/README.md

 ./script/compile.sh
 ~~~

-It makes a `map-reduce-env/` folder to your home.
+It makes a `map-reduce-env/` folder in your home.

 ## Run